quchen/articles/monad_fail.md

     any constraint.
 The docs will have to make it clear that this is not the intended use.

-  I think we should keep the `Monad` superclass for two main reasons:
+  I think we should keep the `Monad` superclass for three main reasons:

   - We don't want to see `(Monad m, MonadFail m) =>` all over the place.
-  - The primary intended use of `mfail` is for desugaring do-notation anyway.
+  - The primary intended use of `fail` is for desugaring do-notation anyway.
   - Retroactively removing superclasses is easy, but adding them is hard (see AMP).

-- Provide `mfail = fail` as a standard implementation? **No.** We want a warning to happen and people should actively write the `MonadFail` instance instead of relying on defaults, so that after a while we can simply remove `fail`.

-- Move `fail` out of the `Monad` class into a top-level synonym for `mfail`?
-  **Maybe.** `fail` is less bound to being in a monadic context (since it also makes sense in an `Applicative` or even `Functor` one).
-On the other hand, being there for desugaring do-notation, it is likely to appear mostly in monadic contexts anyway.

 - Whether a pattern is unfailable is up to GHC to decide, and in fact the compiler already does that decision in the typechecker: an unfailable pattern